mikechu-optimizely/optimizely-agent-listener-python/README.md

 ## Running Locally (Outside Container)

-For local development, you can run the notification center directly on your machine using a virtual environment:
+For local development, you can run the listener directly on your machine using a virtual environment:

 1. Create a virtual environment: